itsoffbrand/tools/ob-scaling-system.md

 3. Maintain consistent units throughout your project
 4. Design at 1440px for optimal results
 5. Consider browser zoom behavior
+6. Use the scale factor for quick global adjustments

 ## License